Disagreements within the council have spilled out into the open, reports James Cracknell

 A major row has erupted at Enfield Council over a proposed shake-up of the borough’s culture venues, the Dispatch understands.

-Discussions are taking place at the civic centre over the future of Millfield Theatre, Salisbury House Arts Centre and Green Towers Community Centre – all in Edmonton – with the former potentially being handed to an outside organisation, and the others potentially being transferred to the council’s housing department.
+Discussions are taking place at the civic centre over the future of Millfield Arts Centre (including both Millfield Theatre and Millfield House), Salisbury House Arts Centre and Green Towers Community Centre – all in Edmonton – with the former potentially being handed to an outside organisation, and the others potentially being transferred to the council’s housing department.

 But private disagreements between the council leadership and the culture team over the proposed moves have now spilled out into the open, after a petition was launched calling on the council to “save Paul Everitt and the Enfield cultural team from redundancy”.